i5184an/Radio-AI-Transcriber/README.md

 Customizable: All files are provided as open-source Python scripts, allowing you to modify settings, paths, and configurations to suit your needs.

 Prerequisites
-Python 3.8 installed on your PC.
+Python 3.8 (or more) installed on your PC.

 Libraries: You will need to install the necessary dependencies via your terminal: pip install vosk (or the specific libraries used in your script).